Fair City: Social realism

 Prostate cancer awareness was raised in June 2002 in a storyline depicting Bela Doyle's battle with prostate cancer.
 Gambling addiction was depicted, with Malachy's gambling addiction.
 Mental health issues were confronted in December 2002 when Yvonne Doyle developed schizophrenia (which led to her taking a drug overdose in a suicide attempt).
 In 2003, storylines included teenage pregnancy (14-year-old Kira Cassidy giving birth to a baby girl, Juliet) and Heather Lyons' incestuous relationship with her half-brother Floyd Phelan (though they didn't know they were half-siblings at first).
 An Accident and Emergency special was aired in March 2003.

-Also, domestic abuse was highlighted with the Halpin family when Tess was murdered by her husband Marty following years of domestic abuse.
+Domestic abuse was highlighted with the Halpin family when Tess was murdered by her husband Marty following years of domestic abuse.
 The episode aired on 3 April 2003 and RTÉ had to set up a help-line following the episode.
 More recently in 2010, there was a domestic abuse storyline involving Tess's eldest son Damien.
 This time Damien's partner Suzanne was the abusive person in the relationship and this ultimately led to them breaking up.
 A week-long special dealt with date rape and teen suicide against the backdrop of the educational system.

-In 2004, Fair City continued to feature issues such as eating disorders (Robin McKenna's bulimia) and teacher Sorcha Byrne's illicit affair with 19-year-old student Ross O'Rourke (which cultivated in Barry O'Hanlon being overcome by clinical depression and having a mental breakdown).
+In 2004, Fair City continued to feature issues such as eating disorders (Robin McKenna's bulimia) and teacher Sorcha Byrne's illicit affair with 19-year-old student Ross O'Rourke (which culminated in Barry O'Hanlon being overcome by clinical depression and having a mental breakdown).
 Breast cancer awareness was raised (Nicola's battle with breast cancer).
 A three-week-long special dealt with Catholic Church politics, the legal system and the clerical sexual abuse of children.

 Homelessness was shown in 2005 when Cleo Collins slept rough on the streets.
 Gangland killing was also featured in 2005 when Mick Mahoney killed Alex Yuschenko, a Ukrainian gang member, under the orders of his new boss crime lord Sylvester Garrigan (which led to his niece Ali O'Shea being held hostage by them in 2006).
 Also, accidental drug overdose was highlighted, with the death of Dolores Molloy's baby Jessica from an accidental Ecstasy overdose when Ross left some ecstasy tablets on the floor of the Molloy household.
 A two-week-long special looked at the murkier side of yuppie life against the backdrop of property speculation reflecting the Celtic Tiger.